 Chilliwack real estate guide & listings for sale

-In Chilliwack, many buildings are single detached homes, and the remaining properties are mainly small apartment buildings and townhouses.
-This city has a good selection of housing size options, ranging from lofts to four or more bedrooms.
-Roughly three quarters of the population of this city own their home and renters make up the remainder.
-The homes in this city are relatively new, because around 30% of its buildings were constructed following the year 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.
+In Chilliwack, most dwellings are single detached homes, while small apartment buildings and townhouses are also present in the housing stock.
+This city is primarily composed of four or more bedroom and three bedroom homes.
+Homeowners occupy about three quarters of the properties in Chilliwack while the remainder are rented.
+Roughly 30% of properties in this city were built following the year 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.

 Parents may consider it challenging for their children to access high schools and primary schools as pedestrians.
 Additionally, it can be challenging to reach daycares as a pedestrian.
 Besides public schools, there are private elementary and high schools.
 When it comes to eating, a fraction of residents in this city may have the option to do grocery shopping by walking in one of over 50 stores, while others will have to turn to a vehicle.
 There are also a few opportunities for those who care about restaurants in close proximity.